 You can support your child by setting an expectation that they join in with the normal school day.
 This means providing consistent day and night times.
 Where possible provide a space in the home where they can work.
 It is useful if this is not in a ‘relaxation space’ so as to help your child distinguish between work and play.

 Our pastoral staff will be in regular contact with you to support you with this so please use these calls as an opportunity to ask questions if you are having difficulties.
 Pastoral calls should normally take place once a week so please be ready to answer a call from school to discuss how your child is doing.
 It is important to note that this call is likely to come from a withheld number.

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

 We will keep in regular contact with you during periods of remote education primarily through your child’s Pastoral Mentor.
-They will have access to our engagement tracker and will be able to give you feedback on how well your child is engaging with their education.

 If you have a concern about your child’s engagement then please do not hesitate to get in touch with us.

 How will you assess my child’s work and progress?

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 Work set through Google Classroom will allow our staff to share marks and/or offer some comments and feedback where possible.